How UK timber imports are bad for people and planet

 When we buy furniture and other products, we rely on certification schemes to tell us whether they're sustainable.
 But if those schemes aren’t working to really protect environments and local communities, we need a law that will.

-Friends of the Earth is a member of CUT (Clean Up the Tropical Timber Trade), alongside coalition members SAVE Rivers, Keruan, Bruno Manser Fonds and The Borneo Project
+Friends of the Earth is a member of CUT (Clean Up the Tropical Timber Trade), alongside coalition members SAVE Rivers, Keruan, Bruno Manser Fonds, The Borneo Project and Rimbawatch.
+The "Rainforest Lifelines" ceremonies were a coalition action devised and produced by activist and artist Gaby Solly.

 x